1932 Grand Prix season: May and the Targa Florio

 At the start it was Divo and Dreyfus that duelled initially for the lead.
 But a bad accident happened in the midfield on the first lap.
 Approaching the Südschleife (South Loop) three-wide at over 200 km/h, Hans Lewy, in the PiLeSi Bugatti was overtaking the Lobkowicz Bugatti.
 Making room, the Czech running in the middle, overcorrected and lost control.
 The car slewed into the 8m wide grass median strip.
 Hitting the ditch, it got airborne and ended up on the railway tracks running parallel to the track.
 Lobkowicz was thrown out and died several hours later from severe head injuries.
 Lewy brushed the wall of an overbridge, breaking his suspension.
 He also crossed the median strip and rolled several times on the opposite straight before drifting back to the grass.
 Divo, accelerating out of the curve narrowly missed the careering car but was showered with wooden splinters from the wheel hub.
 After three laps, the field was already strung out after a number of cars had pitted with engine issues.
 Divo was leading with team-mate Bouriat thirty seconds behind hounded by Caracciola.
 A lap later, Bouriat's supercharger broke and Divo now led the Germans Caracciola, von Brauchitsch, Stuck and Stuber, with Williams going very fast in sixth making up time after stopping to change sparkplugs.
 But the torrid pace told and Divo's race ended in a cloud of smoke with a broken oil-pipe.
 A thrilling duel took place for the lead with Caracciola's Alfa faster in the corners while the streamlined Mercedes would pass him on the straights.
 Williams had made it up to third before falling back with power issues, leaving Stuck and Stuber swapping places for third.
 On the last lap, Caracciola led out of the Südschleife but von Brauchitsch blasted past at over 230 km/h.
 With a 5-second lead going into the Nordschleife corner he was able to hold on to take his first major victory.
 Stuber's Bugatti was third, nearly three-quarters of a lap behind.
 Before retiring, Dreyfus had pitted for new tyres and set the lap record in the big Maserati V5.
 In covering the 300km in only 91 minutes, the race set a record as the fastest in history to date.
-Georgano 1971, p.177 In his exuberance, radio commentator Paul Laven likened von Brauchitsch's car to a “silver arrow”, coining a famous epithet of German racers.
+In his exuberance, radio commentator Paul Laven likened von Brauchitsch's car to a “silver arrow”, coining a famous epithet of German racers.

 Held on the same day, the Casablanca Grand Prix attracted the top French privateers.
 Bugatti had entered Chiron and Varzi but their no-show infuriated the race officials, who filed an official protest with the AIACR.
 Raced on a new circuit through the suburbs of Casablanca, the Alfas of Étancelin and Zehender would take on the big Type 54 Bugatti of Lehoux and the Type 51s of Wimille, Czaykowski, Falchetto and Gaupillat.
 Jean de Maleplane had the sole Maserati.